VictorBjorke/DesktopOrganizer/README.md

      .\desktoporganizer.ps1
      ```

+**Linux Script (Bash):**

+1. **Run the Script:**
+   - Open a terminal.
+   - Navigate to the directory where the `desktoporganizer_linux.sh` script is located.
+   - Run the script by entering:

+    ```bash
+    ./desktoporganizer_linux.sh
+    ```

 2. **View the Results:**
-   - The script will organize the files on your desktop into categorized folders based on their file types.
-   - Existing folders and files will not be affected; only new files will be organized.
+   - The script will organize the files on your desktop into the specified folders based on their file extensions.
+Existing folders and files will not be affected; only new files will be organized.

 ## 🎨 Customization

-You can customize both scripts by modifying the list of file types and corresponding folders in the scripts.
+You can customize all three scripts by modifying the list of file types and corresponding folders in the scripts.
 Edit the script's `IMAGE_DIR`, `DOCUMENT_DIR`, `VIDEO_DIR`, and `OTHER_DIR` variables to match your preferred folder structure.

 ## 📜 License